 - To make your breadcrumbs, blitz the bread in a food processor, heat 1tbsp of olive oil in a frying pan and fry one thinly sliced clove of garlic for 2 – 3 mins to infuse the oil, now add your breadcrumbs and fry until golden brown, set aside

 - When your stew has finished cooking take your chicken breast and shred into pieces, check your seasoning, adding salt and pepper to taste, add chicken to the stew to warm through and now you are ready to serve…

 - Serve the stew in deep bowls with a good dollop of your dill yogurt and a generous sprinkle of breadcrumbs…enjoy!

 As well as living through harsh winters, children in the Ukraine continue to live amidst conflict.
 Many of their homes destroyed, and roads blocked making it increasingly difficult to access supplies, schooling and urgently needed medical care.
-To find out what Save The Children are doing to help, please visit their website using the link:
+To find out more about what Children’s’ Charities are doing to help, please click to page